 Instructions

-- Preheat the oven to 350ºF degrees.
+- Prep: Preheat the oven to 350ºF degrees.
+Line a rimmed baking sheet with parchment paper.

 Notes